Updated: 12/28/2022

 Think about this shift for a moment.

 Traditionally we would go to work and essentially clock in under the watchful eye of a manager.
-The corporation had to be sure to know where you were and what project you were working on throughout the day.
+The corporation had to know where you were and what project you were working on throughout the day.
 Metrics were taken to track employee efficiencies etc. It was all very structured and I think rightfully so, for the most part.

-Projecting forward, there will be less ‘structure’ but at what trade-off?
 Employees are and will be constantly connected by their phones and laptops to the corporate infrastructure.

 What initially seemed like more freedom of movement to the employee will shift to a constantly tethered employee.

 This plays out in other areas of our lives too, where we are always connected and always online.
-Does this shift represent a positive to corporate employees?
-Perhaps younger workers will adapt quite easily while older workers find themselves resistant.

 Employee Monitoring